ChantelleAA/Reinforcement_Learning_Oware/README.md

   - **Parameters**:
     - `num_rounds` (int): The number of rounds to be played.
   - **Returns**: `True` if the game should end, for example, if a player's territory count reaches a set threshold.

-This class is crucial for enforcing the rules of the game, validating player actions, and determining the conditions for ending rounds and the game.
-The `RuleEngine` ensures that the gameplay adheres to the defined rules and progresses correctly.

 ### GameState Class